ShaMan123/playwright-codegen/README.md

 test("My codegen test", async ({ page }, testInfo) => {
   ...
-  await Codegen.start(page, testInfo); // launches a TS file that is updated by codegen });
+  await Codegen.start(page, testInfo); // launches a TS file that is updated by codegen as well as playwright's native codegen
+});
 ```